xiaochuanle/hifimeth/README.md

 # Introduction

-GCN5mc is a deep neural network model for calling 5mc for PacBio HiFi reads.
+hifimeth is a deep neural network model for calling 5mc for PacBio HiFi reads.

-1. At single-molecule resolution, GCN5mc achieves F1-score over 94% and AUC over 99%
+1. At single-molecule resolution, hifimeth achieves F1-score over 94% and AUC over 99%
-2. Calling modification frequencies genomoe, GCN5mc achieves correlation with BS-seq results over 0.9 with counting mode.
+2. Calling modification frequencies genomo-wide, hifimeth achieves correlation with BS-seq results over 0.9 with counting mode.
-3. GCN5mc is built upon the [graph neural network operator](https://arxiv.org/abs/1810.02244) that implemented in the [PyG](https://pytorch-geometric.readthedocs.io/en/latest/index.html) library.
+3. hifimeth is built upon the [graph neural network operator](https://arxiv.org/abs/1810.02244) that implemented in the [PyG](https://pytorch-geometric.readthedocs.io/en/latest/index.html) library.
-4. A GPU accelerator is required to run GNC5mc
+4. A GPU accelerator is required to run hifimeth

 ## Installation